braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/triggered_delivery.md

 In addition, when creating welcome campaigns, you can trigger messages to send after the user registers or sets up an account.
 Staggering messages to be sent on different days following registration will allow you to create a thorough onboarding process.

-## Why Did a User Not Receive My Triggered Campaign?
+## Why did a user not receive my triggered campaign?

 Any of these things will prevent a user who has completed the trigger event from receiving the campaign: